kamingfung/kamingfung.github.io/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: "Selected Projects"
-      text: I enjoy making things.
-Here is a selection of projects that I have worked on over the years. :hammer_and_wrench:
+      text: "I enjoy making things.
+Here is a selection of projects that I have worked on over the years. :hammer_and_wrench:"
       filters:
         folders:
           - projects